 E. coli symptoms usually develop within two to five days of exposure but can appear within 24 hours or take as long as 10 days to develop.
 They include stomach cramps and diarrhea, that is sometimes bloody.
 Sometimes these symptoms, which last about a week, are accompanied by a low-grade fever.

 About 15 percent of children with E. coli infections will develop HUS, which causes blood cells to become misshapen and to die prematurely, clogging the kidneys.
 Kidney failure, heart attack, seizure and stroke are all possible complications of HUS.
 Children under 10 are at most at risk for HUS because their immune systems have not fully developed.
 For about 12 percent of children, HUS is fatal.
+And some patients will require dialysis and even a kidney transplant in the future.

 This is not the first time dough contaminated with E. coli has been linked to an outbreak.
 In 2009, a 30-state E.coli outbreak linked to Nestle Tollhouse Cookie dough sickened 72 people.
 Flour was suspected as the source of contamination in the dough.
 Thirty-four people were hospitalized, 10 developed hemolytic uremic syndrome (HUS).